Austria's most beautiful lakeside town

 Things to do in Hallstatt

 Bordering a lake, mountains, and an ancient mine, Hallstatt offers plenty of opportunities in every direction.
-With the help of our local staff, we'll make sure you can make the most of its sublime splendor, whether peering down on the lake from an observation deck or sailing on its waters.
+With the help of our local staff and guides, we'll make sure you can make the most of its sublime splendor, whether peering down on the lake from an observation deck or sailing on its waters.
 To best get to know this 7,000-year old village, we recommend a private walking tour.
 No visit is complete without visiting the salt mine responsible for the town's prosperity, which can only be visited through a group tour.

 Hallstatt Salt Mine Group Tour